debaayus/PS-1/README.md

 `conda env create --file environment.yml`

 If there are conflicts, you can create a similar environment and make conda resolve any conflicts:
-`conda create --name project_name python=3.6 matplotlib numpy pandas scikit-learn git pysimplegui auto-py-to-exe`
+`conda create --name project_name python=3.6 matplotlib numpy pandas scikit-learn git`
 `conda activate project_name`
 `python final.py`